 Conversion.
 Each share of Series B Preferred Stock shall be convertible, at any time and from time to time from and after the later of (i) the date of the stockholder approval and (ii) the one year anniversary of the Closing Date (the "Lock Up Period"), at the option of the Series B Holder thereof, into that number of shares of common stock (subject to the limitations set forth in the Series B Certificate of Designation determined by dividing the Series B Stated Value of such share of Series B Preferred Stock by the conversion price of the Series B Preferred Stock).
 Series B Holders may effect conversions by providing us with the form of conversion notice attached as Annex A to the Series B Certificate of Designation.
 The Series B Preferred Stock will be convertible into shares of our common stock at a conversion price per share equal to \$3.78, subject to the adjustments set forth in the Series B Certificate of Designation.
-Notwithstanding the foregoing or the transactions contemplated by the Amended MIPA, until the consummation of the Lock Up Period, the Series B Holders shall not, directly or indirectly, sell, transfer or otherwise dispose of any Series B Preferred Stock issued upon conversion of the Series B Conversion Shares or pursuant to the Earnout Payments (the "Restricted Securities") without our prior written consent; provided, however, the Series B Holders may sell, transfer or otherwise dispose of Restricted Securities to an Affiliate, as defined in the Amended MIPA, of a Series B Holder without our prior written consent; provided, further, that such Series B Holder provide prompt written notice to us of such transfer, including the name and contact information of the Affiliate transferee, and such Affiliate transferee agrees in writing to be bound by the terms of the transaction documents contemplated by the Amended MIPA to which the Series B Holder is a party (which agreement shall also be provided to us with such notice).
-After the expiration of the Lock Up Period, the Series B Holder agrees that
+Notwithstanding the foregoing or the transactions contemplated by the Amended MIPA, until the consummation of the Lock Up Period, the Series B Holders shall not, directly or indirectly, sell, transfer or otherwise dispose of any Series B Holder without our prior written consent; provided, however, the Series B Holders may sell, transfer or otherwise dispose of Restricted Securities to an Affiliate, as defined in the Amended MIPA, of a Series B Holder without our prior written consent; provided, further, that such Series B Holder provide prompt written notice to us of such transfer, including the name and contact information of the Affiliate transferee, and such Affiliate transferee agrees in writing to be bound by the terms of the terms of the Lock Up Period, the Series B Holder is a party (which agreement shall also be provided to us with such notice).
+After the expiration of the Lock Up Period, the Series B Holder is a party (which agreement shall also be provided to us with such notice).
+After the expiration of the Lock Up Period, the Series B Holder month, sell a number of shares of ou